umr4nlp/umr-guidelines/guidelines.md

 	Arg3: in-exchange-for
 	Arg4: from

-:modstr of complement: NeutAff
+:modal-strength of complement: neutral-affirmative
 ```

-For the complements of modals, the `:modstr`
+For the complements of modals, the `:modal-strength`
 values work largely the same way that they do for other events; however,
 they reflect the beliefs of the
 `:experiencer` participant of the modal
 event, who is often not the author.
 For example, in
 <a href="#4-3-1-6 (1)">(1)</a>, Mary believes that the visit event may take
-place in the future (`NeutAff` strength), but
+place in the future (`neutral-affirmative` strength), but
 the author disagrees.

 <span id="4-3-1-6 (1)" label="4-3-1-6 (1)">\[4-3-1-6 (1)\]</span> Mary wants